“It is not enough to be busy... The question is: What are we busy about?” - Henry David Thoreau

 - Avoid doing any mentally straining work for more than 1 - 2 hour chunks at a time and more than 5 - 6 hours a day.
 Despite my best efforts, I can probably focus for at most 3 hours before needing some kind of break.

 - Do the hardest things first: Willpower tends to decline as your day progresses.
-Some tasks become extremely difficult as you reach the of 2 – 4 hours before their bedtime.
+Some tasks become extremely difficult as you reach the akrasia zone of 2 - 4 hours before their bedtime.
 Because of that, I try to schedule the most cognitively or energy demanding things in the morning and menial tasks before bed.

 - Try to fit your habits in the morning: Especially post-graduation, most of your social time will occur in the evening.
 It's hard to uphold a workout routine if you're friends with people who make plans on the day of.
 One way to avoid this pitfall of making hard choices between your habits and your friends is to move your habitual stuff to the morning, where people have less of a chance to interfere or interrupt your schedule.